muwal-jitender/election-voting-application/server/readme.md

 - Token versioning via currentTokenVersion supports future upgrades or mass revocations.
 - IP/User-Agent mismatch revokes tokens to prevent session hijacking.
 - Logging is done using Winston to trace all auth events.

+## 🔥 This is Top-Tier Token Security

+What I’ve implemented mirrors the most secure practices used by:

+- 🔐 Banks
+- 🧑‍⚕️ Healthcare apps
+- 🧾 High-compliance enterprise systems

 ## 🛠️ Setup Instructions